jclouds/legacy-jclouds/sandbox-apis/byon/README.txt

   * group          - primary group of the machine. ex. hadoop
   * tags           - optional; list of arbitrary tags.
                                * note this list is not yet in jclouds NodeMetadata
-  * username       - primary login user to the os. ex. ubuntu, vcloud, root
+  * username       - primary login user. ex. ubuntu, vcloud, toor, root
-  * sudo_password  - optional; sudo password (ex. input to sudo -S)
-                               * if not set and an sudo command is attempted, it will attempt without a password one of:
+  * sudo_password  - optional; when a script is run with the "runAsRoot" option true, yet the username is not root, a sudo command is invoked.
+If sudo_password is set, the contents will be passed to sudo -S.
+                               Ex. echo 'foobar'| sudo -S init 5

+  one of:

     * credential     - RSA private key or password
     * credential_url - location of plain-text RSA private key or password. ex. file:///home/me/.ssh/id_rsa